Door Access Reader Installation

 Parts

-Reader (with Voltage relay board ASSY-02-02-08)
+• Reader (with Voltage Relay board ASSY-02-02-08)

-Cable harness
+• Cable harness (02-06-75)

-12Vdc, 1A power supply
+• 12Vdc, 1A power supply

 Installation

-Set the reader number using the DIP switches on the back of the reader board, just like for washer/dryer readers.
-For Door Access readers, switch #1 is ignored.
-If it is your first Door Access Reader, then number it as Door #1 and so on as shown below:
+2. Set the reader number using the DIP switches on the back of the reader board, just like for washer/dryer readers.

-Connect cable harness to the electric door strike.
 This is usually the black/yellow wires.
-If you're using HES 5200 or HES 5000 strikes purchased from the link below, there should be a short 12VDC cable provided with the door strike.
-This cable should connect directly to the mating connector on the cable harness we provide.
+If you're using the HES 5200 or HES 5000 strikes purchased from the link below, there should be a short 12VDC cable provided with the door strike.
+This cable should connect directly to the mating connector on the electric door strike, and the Door Reader's wiring harness will connect to this 12VDC adaptor.

-Connect the reader's harness to the provided 12Vdc power supply
+4. Connect the reader's harness to the provided 12Vdc power supply

-Connect the AC-side of the 12Vdc power supply to a local 110V-220V AC power source.
+5. Connect the AC-side of the 12Vdc power supply to a local 110V-220V AC power source.
 You'll need have a certified electrician make this connection

 Buying a 12V Electric door strike